Batora07/UnityMySQLDB/README.md

 Set the id table as Primary key and auto increment. set the username table as Unique

+Also define the default value of "score" row to 0

 ~~~~
 The php server code is also available in this repository.